 |

-is the back of my chair showing where I'd sit with my coffee in
+the back of my chair showing where I'd sit with my coffee in the

-the mornings and read in the afternoons when I could tear my eyes
+mornings and read in the afternoons when I could tear my eyes away

 are a real treat to have here - besides the closeup of wildlife,